 The great thing is that now QR codes have become accessible to the masses without having to download a special app because it’s automatically built into iPhone and android.
 Just point your camera at the code and it will ask to open the page in the phone’s browser.

 Anyone can make a QR code using a QR code generator.
+We’re not recommending that one in particular, just showing you that they exist with a simple search.
 You can link to a deep page in your website, use it to sell your car, send someone directly to your LinkedIn profile on your resume, send your techno-phobic auntie a photo album, or be a street artist and use one to send people to your portfolio or political message.

 While anyone can create a code, you’ll probably need some design skills to customize them.
 QR codes can be branded and customized with your colors and even images.
 We’ve seen some crazy ones out there!